rbertolusso/rbertolusso.github.io/_posts/2016-10-24-stat-functions-in-pipelines-without-intubate.md

 if you want to include non-pipe-aware functions to `magrittr` pipelines without using `intubate` and, at the end, the `intubate` alternative.

-Note: This post is the continuation of the post <a href="intubate-and-stat-functions-in-pipelines">intubate <||> R stat functions in data science pipelines</a>.
+Note: This post is the continuation of the post <a href="https://rbertolusso.github.io/posts/intubate-and-stat-functions-in-pipelines">intubate <||> R stat functions in data science pipelines</a>.

 ### What can you do if you do not want to use `intubate` and you still want to use non-pipe-aware functions in pipelines?